Chapatis served with green peas masala

-The next thing towards the successful rotis is of course practice.
+The next thing for the successful rotis is of course practice.
 The saying practice makes perfect holds good especially for roti making.
 No need to lose hope if you are trying for the first time and don't get the perfect shape, thickness or the softness.
 Many Indian novice cooks who have grown up seeing their elders cooking rotis, also find roti making daunting.
 Just keep on trying and one day you will master the art of roti making. :)

 Ingredients: (yield 16 - 17 rotis)

 3 cups wheat flour (atta) + extra for dusting

 1-2 Tbsp oil (optional.
 I don't use it but highly recommend it.)

 1. Combine flour, salt and oil if using in a bowl.
 Add water little by little and form a soft, pliable dough.
 Knead the dough for a minute or so and keep aside.